timescale/docs/getting-started/run-queries-from-console.md

 To enable or disable SQL editor in your service, click `Operations` > `Service management`, then update the setting for SQL editor.

-### Run queries from Ops Mode in Timescale Console
+### Run queries from ops mode in Timescale Console

 <Procedure>